Norwich City relegated to Championship as Aston Villa loss seals their fate | Goal.com

 The Hornets are just one point above Norwich on 22, 12 behind Leeds United and Burnley with just four to play.

-If either of those two takes just a single point from their final matches or Watford drop any points, they will join Norwich in the Championship next year.
+If either of those take a single point from their final matches or Watford drop any, they will join Norwich in the Championship next year.

 Everton currently occupy the final relegation spot in 18th place and trail Leeds and Burnley by five points, albeit with one and two games in hand over their rivals respectively.